 The School of Language and Literature produces successful alumni who obtain coveted positions in business, government, education and the most prestigious professional and graduate schools.
 A degree in a language and literature complements all other fields of study and makes a graduate more marketable.
 The student experience begins with small, student-centered language classes, continues with a study abroad experience and concludes with challenging advanced level courses in the language.

-Bachelor of arts degrees are available in French, German, Spanish, Chinese studies, and Russian studies.
-Students can minor in ancient Greek, French, German, Latin, linguistics and Spanish.
+* Bachelor of arts degrees are available in French, German, Spanish and Chinese studies. ** Students can minor in ancient Greek, French, German, Latin, linguistics and Spanish.
 Language students are encouraged to have a second major.